Skip to main content

 May 16, 2025

-The OSCPA, alongside the AICPA and other societies, is monitoring proposed federal legislation on the Pass-Through Entity Tax (PTET) that could have serious implications for the CPA profession.
+The OSCPA, alongside the AICPA and other societies, is monitoring the proposed federal tax legislation, which includes updates to Pass-Through Entity Tax (PTET) that could have serious implications for the CPA profession.

-The current iteration, which was approved by the House, would subject specified service trades or businesses (SSTBs)—including accountants, attorneys, dentists, and physicians—to the individual cap on state and local income tax deductions by eliminating PTET elections.
+The previous iteration, which was approved in May by the House, would subject specified service trades or businesses (SSTBs)—including accountants, attorneys, dentists, and physicians—to the individual cap on state and local income tax deductions by eliminating PTET elections.

 This would apply across all income levels and regardless of where the taxpayer resides, effectively penalizing thousands of professionals and business owners nationwide by increasing taxes on the partners/owners of many service-based businesses, such as accounting firms, discourage the creation and growth of such businesses, and further expand the disparity between C corporations and pass-through entities.